 - Rest — You may encounter “rest” for tendinopathy as a common form of treatment from doctors, physical therapists, advice from others, and so on.
 Rest typically only works in the range of normal tendon to reactive tendinopathy.
 It typically does not work for tendinopathy moving toward tendon dysrepair and degenerative tendinopathy stages.

 - Ice — not particularly useful.
-Analgesics are more useful for pain.
 Compression is more useful for swelling.
 Blood flow does not need to be depressed below normal levels.
+Analgesics are more useful for pain, which leads into…

 - Pain — You may have heard that you shouldn’t push through painful exercises as pain is bad.
 This is false.
 The reality is that you shouldn’t push through aggravating exercises.
 The difference between painful and aggravating is simple.
 Some exercises during the rehabilitation process may be painful, but they yield a positive result over the course of the next few sessions.
 These painful exercises are positive to the rehabilitation process.
 On the other hand, non-painful exercises may aggravate the tendon and lead toward more degeneration.
 Hence, it is best to remove aggravating exercises that lead to decreased performance, increased pain, and signs and symptoms of progressive tendinopathy.
 Pain is generally correlative in an acute injury to an aggravating exercise, but not in a chronic injury (3-6+ months).
 Hence, why I tend to suggest painful rehabilitative exercises be only performed under qualified medical professional treatment.
 Do so at your own risk.

 - Blood flow — another common misnomer of tendonitis is that increasing blood flow helps repair.
 I believed this previously, but research has show that tendinpathy typically increases blood flow to the tendon (which makes sense given that injuries typically will have increased blood flow).
 Thus, injured tendons actually slightly swell up as seen in the above ultrasound image.
-Rehabilitation actually decreases blood flow to normalize it.
+What actually occurs in the physiology of tendinopathy in terms of the blood flow that I was talking about is that there apparently tends to be in-growth of neurovascular bundles (so arteries, veins, and nerves) into the affected tendon due to to ischemia around the degenerative tendon.
+Unfortunately, it has been shown that the neurovascular bundles may not be the actual cause of pain; however, it is shown that eccentrics do decrease the neurovascular bundles (probably by destroying them) to normalize blood flow and the rest of the healing process.
+Neither heat nor ice nor contrast baths will affect this process unlike eccentric exercises, so they are not particularly useful.

 General summary of studies on tendinopathy